cvilsmeier/sqinn-go/README.md

 Performance
 ------------------------------------------------------------------------------

-Performance tests show that Sqinn-Go performance is roughly the same as cgo solutions, depending on the use case and on the cgo library that Sqinn-Go is compared to.
+Performance tests show that Sqinn-Go performance is comparable to cgo solutions, depending on the use case.

 For benchmarks I used `github.com/mattn/go-sqlite3` and `crawshaw.io/sqlite`.
 Numbers are given in milliseconds, lower numbers are better.